-To terminate the tmux session after it is done, press: CTRL+b, x (Ctrl and b button simultaneously, and then the x key).
+To terminate the tmux session after it completes, press: CTRL+b, x (Ctrl and b button simultaneously, and then the x key).

 If for some reason the SSH connection is closed, re-execute the `infinimetrics migrate_data` command to connect to the current running tmux session with the last command.

-- As the script runs, the new InfiniMetrics main system list view will be populated with systems as they are added.
+As the script runs, the new InfiniMetrics main system list view is populated with systems as they are added.

-Once a system is displayed. you can access it via the new VM's URL using your browser.
+Once a system is added, you can display it in your browser via the new VM's URL.
 Verify that the new systems are working properly and collecting new data.

 If you see any irregularity with the new InfiniMetrics, restart InfiniMetrics 4.x and shut down the new version.
 Contact Infinidat support.